andrewDubyk/weather/README.md

 - `configuration` - handle user defined configurations (configure provider, change provider, set API_KEY)
 - `api` - responsible for access to weather API providers.
-    - Thers is a common `Trait` which should be implemented for all privders;
+    - Thers is a common `Trait` which should be implemented for all providers;
     - Currently all providers use HTTP REST API for requests;

 Basic provider functionality is covered withunit tests. [codecov.io](https://codecov.io/) used for coverage.